AI Answering Service For Med Spas

 Repeat treatment and membership calls

-Existing patients asking when to return, how to use a package, or how to schedule the next treatment in a plan.
+Existing patients asking when to return, how to use a treatment bundle, or how to schedule the next treatment in a plan.

 Outcome: Protect recurring revenue with fast scheduling and fewer staff interruptions.